bryanzanr/foreign_exchange/README.md

 ![Database design](https://ibb.co/Q96xZc3)

 1. Currency format is in ISO where has maximum character's length of 3.
+2. Most of the variable is styled in snake case.
+3. Date format in yyyy-mm-dd.

 More detailed information can be found [here](https://drive.google.com/open?id=11kunl81ebg8U8jWqWiJw24ZLGRfSjfLh).

 Design Decision:
 * Create myapp/models.py for database migration.
+* Create myapp/serializers.py for models instance.
+* Create myapp/views.py for accessing the models.
+* Create myapp/urls.py for routing the views.

 ## Getting Started (How to Run the Program)